chloroken/pod-switcher/README.md

 ## Keybinds
 There are numerous ways to accomplish keybinding the scripts.
 In XFCE for example, the `xfce4-keyboard-settings` package allows binding bash scripts to keys if that command is in the `sh 'bash command here'` format.
 KDE and Gnome should offer similar functionality with their own packages.

-However, not all distros have this functionality.
+However, not all desktop environments have this functionality.
 For those without a keybind manager, consider the following solution:
 1) Install Simple X Hotkey Daemon: `sudo dnf install sxhkd`
 2) Set sxhkd to run on startup (on XFCE use: `xfce4-session-settings`)
-3) Create an sxhkd config file: `nano /home/chloroken/.config/sxhkd/sxhkdrc`
+3) Create an sxhkd config file: `nano ~/.config/sxhkd/sxhkdrc`
 4) Use the following text as an example config file, noting the arguments `"1"`, `"2"`:

 ```